FDUK/exhibition/journey/liverpool.md

 imageCaption: 	"Photo caption here, 18xx"
 ---

-In the spring of 1847, Douglass prepared to leave Britain and between February and April, farewell meetings were held in numerous cities to thank Douglass for campaigning against American slavery.
-When Douglass eventually boarded the Cunard steamship Cambria in 1847 with a first class ticket, he was refused entry and found that his berth had been given to someone else.
+In the spring of 1847, Douglass left Britain a national celebrity.
+He boarded the Cunard steamship Cambria in 1847 with a first class ticket, he was refused entry and found that his berth had been given to someone else.

 Douglass wrote a letter to the press denouncing this racist treatment, and they responded just as Douglass expected they would: with outrage.
 The incident was discussed hundreds of times across the country, even in places where Douglass had never visited.
 The controversy reached such a height that Samuel Cunard – the owner of the steamship company – was forced to publicly apologise in the press.

-The Cambria incident also inspired poems and songs, which illustrate this theme of British patriotism very well.
-The Leicestershire Mercury printed a ‘Farewell Song to Frederick Douglass’ by T. Powis Griffiths in July 1847:
+The Cambria incident also inspired poems and songs: the Leicestershire Mercury printed a ‘Farewell Song to Frederick Douglass’ by T. Powis Griffiths in July 1847:

 Farewell to the land of the free!
 Farewell to the land of the brave!